benfry/processing4/README.md

 * `Base.defaultFileMenu` is now `protected` instead of `static public`

 * Processing 4 is 64-bit only.
 This is the overwhelming majority of users, and we don't have the necessary help to maintain and support 32-bit systems.

-## Building the Code

-[Instructions on how to build the code](https://github.com/processing/processing4/blob/master/build/README.md) are found in a README inside the `build` folder.